CURENT/demo/demo/deadband/README.md

 Data files are synthsized by Zelei Han: ``DataLoad.xlsx``, ``DataPV.xlsx``, and ``DataWind.xlsx``.

-The individual datasets are merged into a single file, ``Curve.csv``, which contains load, PV, and wind data combined at a one-minute resolution.
+The individual datasets are merged into a single file, ``Curve.csv``, which contains load, PV, and wind data combined at a one-minute resolution, as scaled factor.

 ## LICENSE